asshah4/sympathetc-innervation/drafts/3_draft.md

 Affiliations: Emory University School of Medicine, Atlanta, Georgia

+=

+\
 INTRODUCTION
 ============

-The human sympathetic nervous system, the master and commander of the "fight or flight" response, has not adapted adequately to human disease.
+The human sympathetic nervous system, the master and commander of the “fight or flight” response, has not adapted adequately to human disease.
 It is the culprit in multiple pathological states, particularly that of the heart.
 The sympathetic innervation of the heart is part of the connection between the brain and the heart and it is inherent to